Torches

 Draining small propane cylinders

-I found this video on removing the gas from a 1pound propane cylinder so that it can (hopefully) be taken to a recycling center.
+I found this video on removing the gas from a 1-pound propane cylinder so that it can (hopefully) be taken to a recycling center.
 I have not tried this.
-If I was to follow this advice, I’d open and remove that valve thingy outside and away from any potential flame source.
-Not sure if you can do it with small oxygen cylinders too.
-Here’s something similar to the tool the video creator uses to remove the “thingy”.
+If I followed this advice, I’d open and remove that valve thingy outside and away from any potential flame source.
+I’m unsure if you can do it with small oxygen cylinders.
+Here’s something similar to the tool the video creator uses to remove the “thingy.”
 (Schrader Stem Core Removal Tool).
 I have not tried this.
-Don’t know if it’s safe.
+I don’t know if it’s safe.

 Hydrogen

 Water Torch.
-Yep, runs on water.
+Yep, it runs on water.
 It splits H20 molecules into hydrogen and oxygen.
-The hydrogen is what comes out of the torch and burns.
-It can reach very high temperatures but, the flame size is limited to reduce flashbacks.
-These types of torches are called HHO systems and I think, work off of Electrolysis.
-For more information look into the individual torches.
+The hydrogen comes out of the torch and burns.
+It can reach very high temperatures, but the flame size is limited to reduce flashbacks.
+These types of torches are called HHO systems and, I think, work off of Electrolysis.
+For more information, look at the individual torches.
 Please don’t ask me to explain this!!!
 (I haven’t tried this one yet!)

-I have used most of the gases and torches on this page but, I have never used a water torch.
+I have used most of the gases and torches on this page, but never a water torch.

-Rio Grande sells the ET Hydrogen torch as does Stuller.
+Rio Grande sells the ET Hydrogen torch, and Stuller does, too.

 Rio Grande has a video on using the L45 Hydrogen Torch.